legisledger/legisledger/docs/ROADMAP_PUBLIC.md

 # Legis Ledger: Product Development Roadmap

-**Version:** 1.0
+**Version:** 1.1
 **Date:** 2025-11-08
-**Last Updated:** 2025-11-08
+**Last Updated:** 2025-12-08
-**Status:** Pre-launch development (repository private pending legal clearance)
+**Status:** Launch
 **Audience:** Team, collaborators, product execution

-**Note:** For business strategy, fundraising, and investor materials, see [ROADMAP.md](ROADMAP.md)

 ---

 ## Mission

-Build knowledge infrastructure that enables institutions to publish expert opinions with quantified confidence, transparent provenance, and structured disagreement - operationalizing Rauch's "Constitution of Knowledge" through Bayesian fact-checking.

-**2026 Goal:** Have working prototype demonstrating value across health, policy, and scientific domains, ready for institutional partnerships.
+Build knowledge infrastructure with a technical commitment to structured data, APIs, and schemas (the "infrastructure").

+## Vision

+Disagreement becomes structured and productive.

+This is the core thesis of the entire project: shifting the nature of polarization from emotional to evidence-based.

 ---

-## Current Status (November 2025)
+## Current Status

 ### ✅ Completed

 **Core Architecture:**
-- ✅ Domain-agnostic schema (v1.2.0) finalized
+- ✅ Core Schema
-- ✅ Bayesian calculation methodology documented
+- ✅ Bayesian Methodology
-- ✅ Evidence grading system established (A+ → D)
-- ✅ Provenance transparency framework (v1.1)
-- ✅ Governance constitution documented
-- ✅ Creation workflow documented (6-9 hours per abstract)
+- ✅ Git

 **Working Examples:**
 - ✅ Creatine supplementation (scientific domain, 0.90 confidence)